JuanFran9/LLM-Based-Ticket-Reply-Evaluation/README.md

 ## Running the Script

-Ensure your input file (tickets.csv) is in the same directory and follows this format:

-ticket

-reply

-Customer's message

-AI-generated response

-Run the script with:
+Run the script in the CLI with:

 `python evaluate_tickets.py`